Supporting a person with dementia through coronavirus from a distance

 - Staying safe from coronavirus and reducing the risk of infection

-- You are here: Supporting a person with dementia from a distance
+- You are here: Supporting a person with dementia through coronavirus from a distance

-- Support for a person with dementia living alone
+- Support through coronavirus for a person with dementia living alone

 Many people will have family or friends with dementia and be worried.

-Help is available but you should not visit a person with dementia or their carer at home just to see them – the risks of passing on or catching coronavirus are too high.
+Help is available but you should not generally visit a person with dementia or their carer indoors just to see them – the risks of passing on or catching coronavirus are too high.
+(The exception, when you can visit socially, is if you’re all in the same support bubble.)
+If you feel safe doing so, you can now visit them outside – in a park or private garden – so long as you maintain social distancing.

 You can and should still stay in touch, help out and drop things off if they live nearby.
 There’s a lot you can do to help the person and anyone in their household.